racc00nb1tes/Roleplaying/README.md

 # Roleplaying
-Hi!
-I'm Ash, but you can also call me Kylo or Ava.
-I go by any/all pronouns.
-I'm a minor, but I don't mind interacting and roleplaying with adults as long as you aren't creepy about it.
+I'm a minor, but I don't mind roleplaying with adults as long as you aren't creepy about it.
 I'm usually in the Undertale area or the Dream SMP area, and these are the only two fandoms I roleplay for at the moment.
 This will most likely change in the future.

 Characters I usually roleplay as for Undertale are Papyrus, Alphys, Napstablook, and Frisk.
 The other characters I have made for Undertale are Chara, Sans, Grillby, Mad Mew Mew, Temmie, Toriel, and Undyne.